 TIP: Didn’t advance to the SVIC Finalist Showcase?

 Keep innovating and developing your business idea.
 There are many on-campus (e.g Silicon Valley Business Plan Competition in the spring) and external-SJSU competitions for you to consider.
 You may also enter SVIC again next year with the same, or fresh new idea.
 Bottom line: your journey doesn’t end here.

 Workshops are offered before the SVIC Finalist Showcase to help students prepare for the big day and make a great impression on judges.
 Workshop topics may include ideation, pitching techniques, and poster board design.
 Workshop details will be posted on our website and social media channels.
 If you cannot attend all workshops, visit the IDEA Lab (Student Union East) to speak with an SVIC team member during office hours.
 Our team will help you.

-Ideation: An Ideation Workshop was held on Tuesday, September 6, 2022 at 4:30 p.m. in room 225, 2nd Floor, MLK Library.
+Ideation: An Ideation Workshop was held on Tuesday, September 12, 2023 at 3:00 p.m. in the IDEA Lab.
 Dave Hadden, seasoned entrepreneur, long standing SVCE mentor, and SVIC judge helped participants brainstorm innovative business ideas and to take initial steps to validate their feasibility.

-Pitching: A Pitching Workshop was held on Thursday, November 10, 2022 from 4:30 p.m. to 5:45 p.m. in room 225, 2nd Floor, MLK Library.
+Pitching: A Pitching Workshop will be held on Monday, November 13, 2023 from 4:30 p.m. to 5:45 p.m. in the IDEA Lab.
 Rit Gautam, Founder, TryMyUI, and Buddy Burke, Former Communications Specialist, Apple will help participants to practice their pitches and develop the confidence to present at the SVIC.